Jama-analyst/Sales-Performance-Web-Dashboard/README.md

    - then on Change File Type
    - select CSV
    - then click on Save
-  NB: Ypu can save your CSV File under Documents/Desktop on PC
+  NB: You can save your CSV File under Documents/Desktop on PC

 [Text](https://github.com/Jama-analyst/Sales-Performance-Web-Dashboard/blob/main/1_DATA.csv)